Packing List for Italy: 10 Things You Shouldn't Forget

 9. Water bottle and your reusable coffee cup

 Rather than spending your hard-earned Euros on bottled water, bring your own and refill it.
-Whether you go to Rome, Venice or Florence (or all three in this 9-day 7 Wonders of Italy trip) you’ll find ample opportunity to keep your bottle full.
+Especially if you are wondering what to pack for 10 days in Italy, whether you go to Rome, Venice or Florence (or all three in this 9-Day Semi Private Italy Vacation Package: Rome, Venice and Florence) you’ll find ample opportunity to keep your bottle full.

 Italy also has a huge coffee culture.
 Locals prefer to order their espresso and drink it standing up at the coffee bar.
 But if you’re on the go and prefer to order your coffee to go, consider bringing along your own cup.
 They come in all shapes, sizes, and materials, and should pack easily into your daypack.